arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

 The model is almost ready for simulation.
 Except that the only output we would be able to measure at this point is the spikes from the spike detectors placed in the decor.

-The single cell model can also measure the voltage on specific locations of the cell.
+The :class:`arbor.single_cell_model` can also measure the voltage on specific locations of the cell.
-We can indicate the location we would like to *probe* using labels from the *label dictioanry*:
+We can indicate the location we would like to probe using labels from the :class:`label_dict`:

 .. code-block:: python